 Want specific information on Getting from Athens to Santorini?
 Take a look at my travel guide to get from Athens to Santorini.

 And here's how to get from Athens to Mykonos.

 Arriving in Greece

-Unless you are arriving on a direct flight to Santorini or Mykonos, chances are that you will be landing in Athens.
+Unless you are arriving on a direct flight to Santorini or Mykonos (which you can if flying from some European countries), chances are that you will be landing at Athens International Airport.

 My suggestion is to find the next available flight to Mykonos or Santorini, whichever one suits best your budget and your timetable, and go to the first island straight away, leaving Athens as your last destination.

 This is so that you can have some time to unwind on the islands before hitting the capital.
 Also, there is the rare (but still possible) scenario of getting stuck on one of the islands because of bad weather or a last-minute boat strike.

 In short, your Greece itinerary for 7 days could look like this:

 Athens > flight to Mykonos > 2 days in Mykonos > boat to Santorini > 2 days in Santorini > flight back to Athens > 3 days in Athens.